Croydon: Early history

 Horse racing in the area took place occasionally, notably during visits of Queen Elizabeth I to the archbishop.
 Regular meetings became established first on a course at Park Hill in 1860 and from 1866 at Woodside, where particularly good prizes were offered for the races run under National Hunt rules.
 In that sphere its prestige was second only to Aintree, home of the Grand National.
 Increasing local opposition to the presence of allegedly unruly racegoers coupled with the need to obtain a licence from the local authority led to it being closed down in 1890.

 The Elizabethan Whitgift Almshouses, the "Hospital of the Holy Trinity", in the centre of Croydon at the corner of North End and George Street, were erected by Archbishop John Whitgift.
 He petitioned for and received permission from Queen Elizabeth I to establish a hospital and school in Croydon for the "poor, needy and impotent people" from the parishes of Croydon and Lambeth.
 The foundation stone was laid in 1596 and the building was completed in 1599.

 The premises included the Hospital or Almshouses, providing accommodation for between 28 and 40 people, and a nearby schoolhouse and schoolmaster's house.
 There was a Warden in charge of the well-being of the almoners.
 The building takes the form of a courtyard surrounded by the chambers of the almoners and various offices.

 Threatened by various reconstruction plans and road-widening schemes, the Almshouses were saved in 1923 by intervention of the House of Lords.
-On 21 June 1983 Queen Elizabeth II visited the Almshouses and unveiled a plaque celebrating the recently completed reconstruction of the building.
+On 21 June 1983, Queen Elizabeth II visited the Almshouses and unveiled a plaque celebrating the recently completed reconstruction of the building.
 On 22 March each year the laying of the foundation stone is commemorated as Founder's Day.

+In 1864, the Catholic St Mary's Church in Croydon was opened.
+It was designed by E. W. Pugin and Frederick Walters in the Gothic Revival style.
 The Grade II listed West Croydon Baptist Church was built in 1873 by J. Theodore Barker.
 It is a red brick building with stone dressings.
 Its three bays are divided by paired Doric pilasters supporting a triglyph frieze and panelled parapet.
 The Parish Church of St Michael and All Angels by John Loughborough Pearson in West Croydon was built between 1880 and 1885, and is Grade I listed.